 Institutional Methodology (IM) – A nationally accepted standard used by many colleges, universities, graduate and professional schools, and private scholarship programs for assessing a family’s financial eligibility to receive funding from the school to help meet the Cost of Attendance.
 While similar to the federal methodology, IM includes a comprehensive review of assets, income, family size, home equity, and other factors.
 Institutional Methodology also permits more generous treatment of medical/dental expenses, elementary and secondary school tuition payments, and child support payments in determining a family’s total available income to pay for the Cost of Attendance.
 Rhodes uses IM in its institutional financial aid evaluation.

 Merit-Based Aid – Financial aid that is awarded based on a student’s academic, leadership, or artistic merit, or some other criteria, and does not depend on financial need.
 Merit-based awards may look at a student’s high school record, test scores (if submitted), special talents or extracurricular activities to determine eligibility.
 Rhodes College’s athletic program is guided by NCAA Division III regulations and does not offer athletic scholarships.

 Needs Analysis – A process of reviewing a student’s aid application to determine the amount of financial aid a student is eligible for.
 Completing a needs analysis form is the required first step in applying for most types of financial aid.

 Need-Based Aid – Financial aid that is awarded based on a student’s financial circumstance.
 Need-based aid can be awarded in the form of grants, loans, or student employment.
-Students who believe their families will need help in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA, and institutional aid by completing the CSS PROFILE.
+Students who believe their families will need help in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA,.

 Parent Contribution – A portion of the Expected Family Contribution that is derived from the parents’ family income, assets, state and federal taxes, an allowance for family living expenses, and the costs of other family members in college.